Moral rights: Worldwide situation

-In Europe
+Europe

-In most of Europe, it is not possible for authors to assign or even waive their moral rights.
-This is following a tradition in European copyright itself, which is regarded as an item of property which cannot be sold, but only licensed.
+In most of Europe, it is not possible for authors to assign or even broadly waive away their moral rights.
+This follows a tradition in European copyright itself, which is regarded as an item of property which cannot be sold, but only licensed.
 The author can agree to waive them to a limited extent (and such terms are very common in contracts in Europe).
 There may also be a requirement for the author to 'assert' these moral rights before they can be enforced.
 In many books, for example, this is done on a page near the beginning, in and amongst the British Library/Library of Congress data.

-In Canada
+Canada

 Section 14.1 of Canada's Copyright Act protects the moral rights of authors.
 The moral rights cannot be assigned, but can be waived contractually.
 Many publishing contracts in Canada now contain a standard moral right waiver.

 Moral rights in Canada were famously exercised in the case of Snow v.
 The Eaton Centre Ltd. In this case Toronto Eaton Centre, a large shopping mall, had commissioned the artist Michael Snow for a sculpture of Canada Geese.
 Snow successfully stopped Eaton's from decorating the geese with bows at Christmas.

-In China
+China

 Article 20 of the Copyright Law of the People's Republic of China (1990) provides unlimited term of protection of the rights of authorship, alteration, and integrity of an author.
 As Article 55 of the same Law provides retroactive protection of unexpired term on the date of entry into force of this Law, the Chinese perpetual moral rights are retroactive as well.
 The 2001 version retains this provision and the original Article 55 becomes Article 59.

-In Ghana
+Ghana

 Art.
 18, Copyright Act, 2005 provides perpetual moral rights.
 The moral rights in Art.
 6 are for proper attribution and against any distortion, mutilation or other modification of the work where that act would be or is prejudicial to the reputation of the author or where the work is discredited by the act.

-In Hong Kong
+Hong Kong

 Moral Rights is specified under Copyright Ordinance (Chapter 528) Division IV, starting from section 89.
 Author of computer program does not have Moral Rights (section 91).
 Moral Rights cannot be transferred unless on the death of moral rights holder (section 105 and 106).

-In India
+India

 Moral rights are recognised under section 57 of India copyright act.
-Section 57 of India Copyright act refers to Author's Special rights.
+Section 57 refers to Author's Special rights.
 It states: